Sharayu0304/Sharayu0304/README.md

 Currently building skills in Python and web technologies(HTML ,CSS, JavaScript) with a growing interest in data science and machine learning.
 Goal : To build practrical AI/ML skills through projects and continuous learning.

+##What I'm working on
+- Strengthening programming fundamentals

 <!--